 3. Help Prepare You and Your Baby for Labour

 In the third trimester we begin to prepare the body for labour.
 From week 37, treatments are focused on helping your baby to descend in your pelvis, optimize baby’s position for ease of delivery, and soften the cervix.
-At this time I also like to offer instruction to partners on simple acupressure techniques they can do for you to manage pain and help the progress of labour.
+At this time your acupuncturist will also like to offer instruction to labour support people on simple acupressure techniques they can do for you to manage pain and help the progress of labour.
 Research suggests that regular labour prep acupuncture as well as acupressure during labour can help to significantly reduce labour times, reduce the need for medical labour interventions, and reduce incidence of medical inductions.

 4. Postpartum Prep

-As part of my prenatal treatments I like to offer simple postpartum advice you can use during the week or so after the arrival of your little one to tide you over until your first postpartum visit to the wellness centre.
+As part of your prenatal treatments your acupuncturist will offer simple postpartum advice you can use during the week or so after the arrival of your little one to tide you over until your first postpartum visit to the wellness centre.
 This advice includes instruction on a gentle technique called Mother Warming that helps reduce postpartum blood loss, helps the uterus contract back to its pre pregnancy size, and helps to build milk supply.
-I also often offer some simple nutritional counselling for must-have postpartum foods to aid in postpartum recovery and lactation.
-Stay tuned for the Acupuncture for Postpartum recovery blog post next week.
+Your acupuncturist will often offer some simple nutritional counselling for must-have postpartum foods to aid in postpartum recovery and lactation.

 5. Mind/Body Connection

 Finally, Acupuncture works with the emotions to optimize vitality and health overall.
 This can be especially beneficial during pregnancy, specifically leading up to birth, by recognizing the connection between emotional tension and physical tension.
-If you want to know what I mean, try this: think of something stressful that happened to you this week, now pay attention to where you feel that stress in your body.
+If you want to experience this connection, try this: think of something stressful that happened to you this week, now pay attention to where you feel that stress in your body.
 Are you clenching your jaw?
 Are your shoulders up around your ears?
 Are you making little fists?
 Labour is a process that requires us to open up, let go, and definitely not clench.
-By working to resolve stress and promote relaxation we help the body to soften and open which is a definite benefit during labour.
+By working to resolve stress and promote relaxation, acupuncture will help the body to soften and open which is a definite benefit during labour.

 Written by Lamiya Zaidi, Pelvic Floor Physiotherapist at Yoga Mamas